This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Additionally, if you live in a climate where it gets particularly hot or cold, they serve a good purpose as an egg layer that can bridge the gaps for some other breeds that are not as hardy in these climates.

-Potential Health Issues
+General Care And Potential Health Issues

 Clearly, as discussed, there are several benefits to the Amberlink breed.
 However, with those benefits also come some drawbacks – most in terms of potential health issues.

-Hybrid breeds are bred to generate one thing, such as eggs, at a super high rate.
+Hybrid breeds are raised to generate one thing, such as eggs, at a super high rate.
 This ramped up production can cause several health issues related to egg laying such as peritonisis, egg binding, prolapse, tumors and other egg reproductive health issues.

 In addition to the potential health issues that are directly related to egg laying, this bred can also face other issues that are indirectly related to their ramped up egg production.
 Laying so many eggs straight through the year puts a strain on their body and energy.
 This can cause them to be more susceptible to any other health issues as they are under a heightened level of stress year round.